baratgabor/Unity3D-SoundManager/README.md

 # SoundManager component for Unity3D
 ## *With modulation ranges, AudioSource pooling, and playing at world coordinates*

-My take on a light-weight sound manager in Unity3D.
+My take on a light-weight sound manager for Unity3D.
 Admittedly I haven't looked into any implementations on the Asset Store, etc., because I didn't want to spoil the fun of writing mine from scratch.
 So this is just a small, single-class component with a nested helper class; with solid core features that should perform reliably and efficiently.

 I've been using it in my project for quite some time, and I'm a satisfied customer, so to speak, so I decided to share it.

 Pro tip: It's totally not spaghetti code, like many things you can find in relation to Unity. ;) It's not perfect either, though, but I didn't want to fragment it too much, since the added method call overhead, however minor, is not that useful in games.

-*(Never mind that when I started to 'polish it up' for sharing it was merely 165 lines long...
-It's still small with around 400 lines, but not as tiny and cute anymore.)*
+*Note that the comments in the code are a bit excessive if you're an experienced developer.
+I just tried to help others too to understand it better.*

 ## Quick overview of Inspector pane: